Fox v Percy: Court of Appeal

 The judges divided on appeal.
 In dissent, Fitzgerald JA criticized the growing practice of using experts to resolve simple trial functions; but wrote that rational minds could reasonably differ in this instance.
 He acknowledged the apparent legal constraints upon appellate courts while interfering with a trial judge's factual conclusions.
 He noted in particular the primacy to be given to a trial judge in 'assessment of credibility and reliability of witnesses'.
 He rejected an argument that the trial had not been properly concluded.

 The majority opinion, written by Beazley JA; acknowledged the advantages which the primary judge had in making findings in Fox's favour.
 Nevertheless, she decided that the evidence of the police officer concerning the skid marks on the respondent's correct side of the road were facts 'incontrovertibly established by the evidence'.
 As the primary judge had accepted the testimony about the skid marks, she concluded that the oral evidence of Fox and Mr Murdoch did not suffice to sustain the final opinion of the primary judge.
 She drew attention to defects in the reports of the expert witness Mr Tindall, including a lack of proved evidence to sustain some of his assumptions; and that he had not been called to give oral evidence.
 The court therefore found for Percy.

 Fox then appealed to the High Court.

-Judgement
+Judgment

 The High Court decided unanimously for the respondent, Percy.
-The majority judgement discussed at length legal principles behind the appeal process; comments which have been cited many times since.
+The majority judgment discussed at length legal principles behind the appeal process; comments which have been cited many times since.